Kidney Disease In Cats

 Kidney disease in cats can be tricky to diagnose.
 When finding it in the earliest stage, one can drastically improve their cat’s overall prognosis and quality of life.

 As much as other organs in the body, a cat’s kidneys are vital to good health and longevity.
 After all, they have many important functions.

-The kidneys filter waste from your cat’s blood as well as maintain blood pressure, aid in the production of red blood cells and even produce hormones.
+The kidneys filter waste from your cat’s blood and maintain blood pressure, aid in the production of red blood cells, and even produce hormones.
 Additionally, unlike the liver, the kidneys do not regenerate themselves.

 Types and Causes of Kidney Disease in Cats

 When considering the causes of kidney disease in cats, you should be aware that causes are often dependent upon the type of kidney failure that your cat has.
 There are two types of kidney failure, acute and chronic.

 Acute renal failure in cats often comes with little or no warning.
 Acute renal failure is characterized by sudden onset.
 Not only can this be particularly scary, what must be remembered is that there’s a high likelihood that acute renal failure can be reversed.

 Many things can cause acute renal failure in cats.
 However, the most common cause of acute cases of kidney disease is poisoning.
 Cats are exposed daily to many toxins such as antifreeze, cleaning agents, medications, plants, and flowers.

 While other causes include heart failure, infections of the kidneys, blunt force trauma, dehydration, rapid blood loss, and even fluid loss due to vomiting and diarrhea.

 Chronic Kidney Disease in Cats